cdenq/mars-data-scraper-and-dashboard/README.md

 # web-scraping-challenge
-## About
+## About Mission to Mars

-`What's the Weather Like` is a fullstack development endeavor that webscrapes data, load it into a monogoDB, perform analyses and visualizations, and then export it with Flask into a web API.
+`Mission to Mars` is a fullstack development endeavor that webscrapes data, load it into a monogoDB, and automatically generates and displays the scraped data with Flask.

 ## Built with
 - Python
+    - Beautiful Soup
+    - Splinter
+    - Pymongo
+    - Flask
+- Web
+    - HTML
+    - CSS
+    - JavaScript
-    -
+    - Jinja
 - mongoDB

 ## Technical Techniques
+- Web scraping
--
+- Loading into MongoDB

-## Qualitative Techniques
--
+- HTML, CSS webpage creation
+- Jinja + Flask python code to auto-populate HTML

 ## Screenshots
 ![image1](_____)